leancodepl/corelibrary/src/Infrastructure/LeanCode.AuditLogs/README.md

 }
 ```

 ⚠️ Bear in mind, that the order here makes difference.
-If you don't want to collect changes in the MT inbox/outbox tables, then you should configure `UseAuditLogs<TDbContext>(sp)` filter **after** the `UseDomainEventsPublishing(sp)` filter.
+If you don't want to collect changes in the MT inbox/outbox tables, then you should configure `UseAuditLogs<TDbContext>(context)` filter **after** the `UseDomainEventsPublishing(context)` filter.